 (e) General.
 Administrative Manager will perform any other services necessary or proper or any other services reasonably requested by Owner for the administration of the Facilities.

 (f) Natural Gas Fuel Liquidation and Utility Power Bill Netting.
-The Parties agree that the portion of the Natural Gas Fuel retained by the Owner each Month which is equivalent in value to the monthly Utility Power Bill shall be sold by the Administrative Manager or its designee.
-Each of Members or their designee may bid to purchase the Natural Gas Fuel for the succeeding Month.
+The Parties agree that the portion of the Natural Gas Fuel retained by the Owner each Month which is equivalent in value to the monthly Utility Power Bill (the “Equivalent Power Portion”) shall be sold by the Administrative Manager or its designee.
+Each of Members or their designee may bid to purchase the Equivalent Power Portion for the succeeding Month.
 Such bid shall be submitted in writing to the Administrative Manager by no later than the 15th Day of the Month for the succeeding Month’s business.
 The Administrative Manager shall select the highest bid by the 20th of the Month.
-The terms and conditions of the sale shall be governed by a sale/purchase agreement to be executed between the Company and the purchaser of the Natural Gas Fuel.
-All revenues resulting from such sale (the “Natural Gas Fuel Revenues”) shall be applied by the Administrative Manager to pay the Utility Power Bill.
-Any remaining Natural Gas Fuel shall be handled in accordance with Section 5.2 of the Capacity Allocation and Expansion Determination Agreement.
-In the event that liquidation of all Natural Gas Fuel for any month results in Natural Gas Fuel Revenues which are less than the amount of the Utility Power Bill, such shortfall shall be borne by the Members in accordance with their Usage Ratio.
+The terms and conditions of the sale shall be governed by a sale/purchase agreement to be executed between the Company and the purchaser of the Eqivalent Power Portion.
+All revenues resulting from such sale (the “Equivalent Power Portion Revenues”) shall be applied by the Administrative Manager to pay the Utility Power Bill.
+Any remaining Natural Gas Fuel in excess of the Equivalent Power Portion shall be handled in accordance with Section 5.2 of the Capacity Allocation and Expansion Determination Agreement.
+In the event that liquidation of all Natural Gas Fuel for any month results in Equivalent Power Portion Revenues which are less than the amount of the Utility Power Bill, such shortfall shall be borne by the Members in accordance with their Usage Ratio.

 2.2 Standard of Conduct of Administrative Manager.